marisapatel3/Mechanical-Cutting-Device/README.md

 7. Pull the cutout handle outward to let the cut food drop into the drawer below, then remove the drawer to retrieve it.

 <video src="https://github.com/user-attachments/assets/4832cd9b-568e-46df-9fab-643e632cbbba" controls></video>
-<p align="center"><em>Demonstration of the fold over slicer being used to cut food, from attaching the slicer to retrieving cut food from the drawer.</em></p>
+<p align="center"><em>Demonstration of the Mechanical Cutting Device being used to cut food, from Attaching the Slicer to Retrieving cut food from the Drawer.</em></p>

 ---